-4.4 Technology Comparison
+4.4 TECHNOLOGY COMPARISON

 Very little analytical data exists for other innovative candidate technologies.
-The analytical data that do exist are from a remediation site that the prepump separation systems have not been used.
-Therefore, comparison of the pre-pump separation systems to other innovative technologies would be difficult.
+The analytical data that do exist are from a remediation site where the prepump separation systems have not been used.
+Therefore, comparison of the prepump separation systems to other innovative technologies would be difficult.

-Comparison of the prepump separation systems to operation of the bioslurper in the traditional configuration was completed for the short-term demonstrations.
+Comparison of the prepump separation systems to operation of the bioslurper in the conventional configuration was completed for the short-term demonstrations.
 The data indicate that both of the dual drop tube and knockout tank separation systems are effective at reducing the production of emulsions and the concentration of the TPH in the liquid stream passing through the bioslurper system.
 During the short-term demonstrations, the average reduction of the TPH in the process water with and without the dual drop tube system was 98%.
 The knockout tank was capable of reducing the TPH concentration in the seal water tank by 24% compared to the conventional bioslurper system.
-Results from the demonstration at NCBC Davisville were not included in the average because the samples were not collected in from the seal water tank (where the samples were collected for the remainder of the demonstrations).
+Results from the demonstration at NCBC Davisville were not included in the average because the samples were not collected from the seal water tank (where the samples were collected for the other demonstrations).
 The sample location during the NCBC Davisville test skewed the results for this demonstration.

 The dual drop tube configuration works moderately well in reducing the TPH concentration of the off-gas.
 The average reduction at the eight sites in the TPH concentration of the off-gas was 37% compared to a conventional bioslurper.
 The dual drop tube configuration seems to work better at reducing the TPH concentration of the off-gas with the higher volatility fuel.
-The results from the knockout tank configuration demonstrate an average reduction in the TPH concentration.
+The results from the knockout tank configuration demonstrate an average reduction in the TPH concentration of the off-gas of 22% compared to the conventional configuration.